Sometimes after an incomplete print, resin may be contaminated. Periodically filter debris from the resin to improve print quality.

 - You can visually see particles in the tank

 Resources for Filtration

-- Paint or oil filter with ~190 micron mesh size
+- Paint or oil filter with a "Fine" or ~190 micron mesh size

 - Formlabs Finish Kit Scraper